 "I think it's being wholly known by someone, that's actually what love is about, being wholly known, and I think she did that in just a really generous way."

-The Loved&Lost Podcast features stories within the project.
-Introduced by the project creator, Simon, each podcast features an interview with a participant from the project, allowing them to share their story, memories of the person that they have lost and what it was like to return to the location to re-stage the photograph.
+Series 1 of the Loved&Lost Podcast features five stories from the project.
+Introduced by the project creator, Simon, each episode features an interview with a participant from the project, allowing them to share their story, memories of the person that they have lost and what it was like to return to the location to re-stage the photograph.

-Series 1 is out now across all major podcast services and available to listen below.
+Series 1 is out now across all major podcast services.

 Paul returns to his childhood home in South West London to re-stage a photograph of himself as a baby in his father's arms, the only photograph he has of him and his dad.
 Paul share's stories of how he lost his dad and how that has shaped who he is today.